-2022 LTIP
+2023 LTIP

-For 2022, the Committee approved a long-term incentive program (the "2022 LTIP") in which all NEOs participated.
-Grant date values for 2022 LTIP awards were determined in light of the Company's record financial performance for 2021 and following a market review of the Peer Group, and in certain cases, Survey Data (as defined under "Consideration of Peer Groups and Survey Data"), as well as individual performance for 2021.
+For 2023, the Committee approved a long-term incentive program (the "2023 LTIP") in which all NEOs participated.
+Grant date values for 2023 LTIP awards were determined in light of the Company's record financial performance for 2022 and following a market review of the Peer Group, and in certain cases, Survey Data (as defined under "Consideration of Peer Groups and Survey Data"), as well as individual performance for 2022.
+In determining the 2023 LTIP award values, the Committee also considered that one-time incremental long-term incentive awards were granted in late 2022 to acknowledge the Company's record performance in 2022.
+The Committee determined that generally retaining the target grant date value of annual awards to the NEOs in 2022 (that is, excluding the one-time incremental awards and new hire awards) for the annual grants in 2023 was appropriate.

-2022 LTIP - Type of Award
+2023 LTIP - Type of Award

 The Committee reviewed the following factors to determine the appropriate type of equity to be granted: perceived value to award recipients to effect retention and incentive goals, peer practices, the degree of alignment with shareholder interests and our pay-for-performance philosophy, potential dilution and projected expense balanced with the value delivered to award recipients.
-Based on an analysis of these factors, the Committee determined that a mix of 50% PSUs and 50% RSUs would:
+Based on an analysis of these factors, the Committee determined that continuing the mix of 50% PSUs and 50% RSUs would:

-- align incentives with shareholders' focus on profitability and financial performance; - reflect the relevant decision-making impact of the individual and the impact of those decisions on the Company; and - · incentivize retention of key employees over the long term.
+- align incentives with shareholders' focus on profitability and financial performance; - reflect the relevant decision-making impact of the individual and the impact of those decisions on the Company; and - incentivize retention of key employees over the long term.

-2022 LTIP - Vesting Terms and Performance Metrics and Goals
+2023 LTIP - Vesting Terms and Performance Metrics and Goals

-Under the 2022 LTIP:
+Under the 2023 LTIP:

-- RSUs are scheduled to vest, subject to continued employment, on the first three anniversaries of the date of grant, except that our Executive Chairman's RSUs vest in June 2023; - PSUs are scheduled to vest on the three-year anniversary of the date of grant, subject to satisfaction of performance goals and continued employment; - Three-year cumulative Adjusted EBITDA was selected as a performance metric with a 75% weight for the PSUs based on several factors, including the following: - the Company's Adjusted EBITDA has been strongly correlated to the Company's long-term stock price performance; and - Adjusted EBITDA is a key measure of operational and financial performance driven by the Company's strategy and widely understood within the Company and by the Company's shareholders; and - To drive operational excellence and resilience over the long-term consistent with the Company's strategy, a new variable cost performance metric was added for the PSUs with a 25% weighting.
+- RSUs are scheduled to vest, subject to continued service, in approximately equal installments on the first three anniversaries of the date of grant, except that our Executive Chairman's RSUs vest in June 2024; - PSUs are scheduled to vest on the three-year anniversary of the date of grant, subject to satisfaction of performance goals and continued service; - Three-year cumulative Adjusted EBITDA was selected as a performance metric with a 75% weight for the PSUs based on several factors, including the following: - the Company's Adjusted EBITDA has been strongly correlated to the Company's long-term stock price performance; and - Adjusted EBITDA is a key measure of operational and financial performance driven by the Company's strategy and widely understood within the Company and by the Company's shareholders; and

+- although also used in our AIP, the metric as used for the PSUs measures sustained performance over a three-year period; and - To drive operational excellence and resilience over the long-term consistent with the Company's strategy, a variable cost performance metric was also selected with a 25% weight for the PSUs.

 The three-year cumulative Adjusted EBITDA goals are set forth below.
-The target goal represents attainment of three-year Adjusted EBITDA during the performance period which, at the time of approval, would have been the highest ever Adjusted EBITDA achievement for the Company for a three-year period by nearly \$2 billion.
+The target goal represents attainment of three-year Adjusted EBITDA during the performance period, and an increase of 30% compared to the target goal for the 2022 LTIP.

 Achievement Level Payout Opportunity (as a % of target units awarded) Adjusted EBITDA Goal (in billions)

-Maximum 150% \$6.0
+Maximum 150% \$7.8

-Target 100% \$5.0
+Target 100% \$6.5

-Threshold 50% \$4.0
+Threshold 50% \$5.2

-\ Straight-line interpolation is generally used to determine achievement between specified achievement levels.
+\ Straight-line interpolation is used to determine payout between specified achievement levels.